 April was Greyhound Adoption Month and rescue organisations have been promoting the benefits of adopting or fostering this breed.

-Local residents are not unfamiliar with greyhounds, with many owners of racers and retired racers residing in the community.
+Medowie residents are not unfamiliar with greyhounds, with many owners of racers and retired racers residing in the community.

 Ms Mel Taylor combines her love of cats with owning her gorgeous hound, Buddy.